zapp8/babackup/README.md

 # BaBackup
 is a very simple bash script that use rsync over ssh to backup your data securely.
-You can backup your data on the same host on a different directory or use the best way to backup your data on a remote host.
+You can backup your data on the same host on a different directory or backup your data on a remote host that is the best way.

 ## Installation
 - install **rsync** package on your box